 A second concern that comes to mind is that of the data privacy of citizens particularly confirmed covid-19 patients.
 A balance must be struck between the essential objectives of general public interest, in terms of collating and processing details of covid-19 patients and the respect for the rights of such individuals to privacy and data protection.
 It is important that any interference with the right to privacy and the protection of personal data must be laid down in law, pursue a legitimate aim and must be limited to what is strictly necessary as enshrined in the National Data Protection Regulation.

 What about Children?
 Many are affected by the global lockdown and shutting down of schools.
 How does this breach their right to education?
-How does the government ensure that every child gets adequate and equal resources to be home schooled?
+How does the government ensure that every child gets adequate and equal resources to be homeschooled?
 Are the children safe at home for such long periods of time when the schools are mostly the major places where abuse is figured out in time and how does the government ensure that every child remains inspired even after the lockdown, to return to a school environment?
-All these serves as a major concern and an interruption in the normal life of every child which the government should provide innovative strategies to, in order to mitigate the impact on the educational sector.
+All these serve as a major concern and an interruption in the normal life of every child which the government should provide innovative strategies to, in order to mitigate the impact on the educational sector.

 The International human rights law guarantees everyone the right to the highest attainable standard of health and obligates governments to take steps to prevent threats to public health and to provide medical care to those who need it.
-The Human rights law also recognizes that in the context of serious public health threats and public emergencies threatening the life of the nation, restrictions on some rights can be justified when they have a legal basis, are strictly necessary, based on scientific evidence and are neither arbitrary nor discriminatory in application, of limited duration, respectful of human dignity, subject to review, and proportionate to achieve the objective.
+The Human rights law also recognizes that in the context of serious public health threats and public emergencies threatening the life of the nation, restrictions on some rights can be justified when they have a legal basis, are strictly necessary, based on scientific evidence and are neither arbitrary nor discriminatory in the application, of limited duration, respectful of human dignity, subject to review, and proportionate to achieve the objective.

 While measures (such as quarantine and isolation) that have been taken by the government seem justifiable, there should be checks and balances to ensure that these measures do not go overboard, thereby subjecting the citizens to hardship and suffering.

-Finally, the crisis should not be used as a disguise for suppression, oppression and intimidation of the vulnerable and minority of the nation, neither should it be used as a tool for injustice and bias.
-This is not a time to neglect human rights, it is a time when, more than ever, human rights are needed to navigate this crisis in a way that will allow us, as soon as possible, to focus again on achieving equitable sustainable development and sustaining Peace.
+Finally, the crisis should not be used as a disguise for suppression, oppression and intimidation of the vulnerable and the minority of the nation, neither should it be used as a tool for injustice and bias.
+This is not a time to neglect human rights, it is a time when, more than ever, human rights are needed to navigate this crisis in a way that will allow us, as soon as possible, to focus again on achieving equitable sustainable development and sustaining peace.

 To read about the government assistance in the United Arab Emirates, read our post here